 As you can imagine, we've given a great deal of thought to how we can go about doing this because it's such a new way of operating for everyone.

-But we're also very aware that there are people out there who may be watching on their own or that there may be households on lower incomes because of the pandemic.
+But we're also very aware that there are people out there who may be watching on their own or that there may be households on lower incomes.
 For this reason, we've created a 'Single/Concession e-Ticket' and it's available for anyone who falls into either of those categories, for whatever reason.

 Which platforms will the concert be broadcasting on?

 We'll be broadcasting the concert via YouTube and via Livestream.com.

 Both options above will offer a really high quality feed.
 We'd advise using YouTube unless you've got a reason that you can't.
 The YouTube feed adapts to the speed of your broadband very quickly which means even with a slower connection, you should get a smooth broadcast.